kouts/vue-path-store/docs/path-store-vuex-plugin/index.md

 ##### PathStore Vuex Plugin brings PathStore's [API](../path-store/api/) to [Vuex](https://vuex.vuejs.org/).

-All methods from PathStore's API are registered as Vuex methods that trigger equivalent generic **mutations**.
-This way you get a boilerplate-free Vuex development experience, while still having devtools monitoring.
+All methods from PathStore's API are registered as Vuex methods that trigger equivalent **generic mutations**.
+This way you get a reduced boilerplate Vuex development experience, while still having full visibility of Vuex mutations history in Vue Devtools.

-Since Vuex modules use the root Vuex state, you can use the PathStore Vuex Plugin methods to set/get the state of Vuex modules as well.
+Since Vuex modules use the root Vuex state, you can use PathStore Vuex Plugin's methods to set/get the state of **Vuex modules** as well.

-You can use **all** Vuex features as before (getters/actions/mutations etc) or mix and match.
+You can use **all** Vuex features as before (getters/actions/mutations etc) along with PathStore Vuex Plugin's methods.

 ## Vuex Methods